asnakina/harvard-gallery-app/README.md

 #### Your exhibition request
 - _NewForm_: class component with form for adding exibition request and user information, with rendering as all forms and with option of delete a form.
 ![Printscreen 5](/images/printscreen5.jpg)

+##                          Instruction how to install the app:
+- open the terminal on your computer
+- you will run only a client side with:
+1) cd react-app falder 2) npm i 3) npm run resetDb 4) npm run seed 5) npm run dev

+## Don't forget to run server first and after that the client.
+## Enjoy the app!